 NOVA’s Financial Aid Office has developed forms for the most common types of appeals.
 Links to the appeal forms along with a brief summary of each type of appeal are provided below.

-Financial aid eligibility is ordinarily determined using income information from approximately two years ago (i.e. the 2018 tax year for the 2020-2021 academic year) and current assets as of the date the FAFSA is submitted.
+Financial aid eligibility is ordinarily determined using income information from approximately two years ago (i.e. the 2018 tax year for the 2020-2021 academic year or 2019 tax information for the 2021-2022 academic year) and current assets as of the date the FAFSA is submitted.
 However, if the financial situation for you, your spouse (if applicable), or your parents (if parental information is provided on the FAFSA) has significantly changed from the information reported on your FAFSA, you may submit an income appeal.

 In order for the Financial Aid Office to consider an income appeal, we must first confirm that the information originally reported on your FAFSA is correct.
 If you submit an income appeal, you will be asked to complete the verification process online if you have not already done so.
 Instructions are available on our blog and will be emailed to you if applicable.